Important Coronavirus Information

 Getting vaccinated against COVID-19 is one of the best ways to protect yourself and everyone around you, particularly those who are at increased risk for severe illness.
 Getting these shots will not only protect you from being infected; it will help us take a big step towards ending this pandemic.

 If you are unvaccinated and are interested in vaccination, the COVID-19 vaccine is safe, free and readily available.
 Not sure where?
 Check out vaccines.gov, text your zip code to 438829, or call 1-800-232-0233 to find a location near you.
 Still have questions?
 Go to www.cdc.gov/coronavirus for the latest information on the vaccine.

 We look forward to the day when COVID-19 is vanquished.
 Until then, we appreciate your cooperation as we comply with all the requirements applicable to senior care facilities.

-Benedictine Living Community-Regina is currently offering coronavirus testing as required by the Centers for Medicare and Medicaid Services and as needed when symptoms arise.
-This testing offers benefits such as peace of mind to residents and staff as they learn their personal COVID-19 status.
-Testing also helps to identify those who may be positive, but are not having any symptoms.
+Benedictine Living Community-Regina is currently offering coronavirus testing as required by the Centers for Medicare and Medicaid Services and as needed to residents and employees with symptoms.
+Testing enables us to better protect our residents and staff by identifying those who may be positive, but are not having any symptoms.
 Once identified, we can implement additional infection control measures quickly to better care for those who may be infected.
 We will update our hotline – 651-404-7996 – if our testing identifies any new positive cases.